 How to Deal With Narcissistic Grandmothers

-If you have a narcissistic grandmother in your family, you have first hand knowledge of just how difficult and frustrating it can be to deal with a narcissist.
-Their manipulation tactics, self-centeredness, and refusal to be held accountable for their actions can result in pent up feelings of resentment.1 While there is no one ‘right way’ to approach this, there are some general tips and strategies that can help you cope and minimize the negative impacts on your mental health.
+If you have a narcissistic grandmother in your family, you have first-hand knowledge of just how difficult and frustrating it can be to deal with a narcissist.
+Their manipulation tactics, self-centeredness, and refusal to be held accountable for their actions can result in pent-up feelings of resentment.1 While there is no one ‘right way’ to approach a narcissistic family member, there are some general tips and strategies that can help you cope and minimize the negative impacts on your mental health.

 - Educate yourself about NPD: Discovering your family member has NPD can be an ‘aha’ moment for many that helps to give a name and explanation for their experiences.
-Empower yourself by reading and learning more about narcissism, how narcissism affects relationships, tactics used by narcissists, and underlying causes of NPD.
+Empower yourself by reading and learning more about narcissism, how narcissism affects relationships, and tactics used by narcissists.

 When to Seek Professional Help